English language proficiency

 You must hold a qualification that we assess to be an equivalent to at least an Australian bachelor’s degree.
 We follow the Australian Government's Department of Education, Skills and Employment guidelines when assessing overseas qualifications.

-Provisional assessments for the subclass 485 visa require you to have an Australian bachelor's degree or 12-unit master's degree in accounting, business, commerce or economics.
+Provisional assessment: Temporary Graduate via (subclass 485) Graduate Work stream requires you to have an Australian bachelor degree or 12 unit master degree in accounting, business, commerce or economics.

 2. Educational knowledge